 This is a matching grant program.
-Applicants are required to contribute at least 50% of the total eligible project cost and may request funding of up to 50% of the total eligible project cost, subject to the maximum amounts (see page 2).
+Applicants are required to contribute at least 50% of the total eligible project cost and may request funding of up to 50% of the total eligible project cost, subject to the maximum amounts.

 Eligible project costs for conservation work consist of the following: